 Oh, there’s nothing as stressful and involved as planning a wedding.
+Good thing is that I found these all-inclusive wedding packages.
 Here are a few things I learned from the experience — things that might help you plan your own wedding (or your children’s, because the wedding is never about the bride and groom) while keeping a mind toward travel and loyalty programs.
 And if you live in Seattle, I have a list of recommended vendors, too.

 Sign-Up Bonuses …for Others

 One thing I would have liked to do is sign up every guest for a hotel and airline credit card.
 It was a destination beach wedding for everyone but us, and their trip could have been free even with Seattle’s typically expensive summer rates.
 I might have even made a tidy sum from affiliate fees to pay for the whole thing. 😀 More than a few of my readers suggested it, but Megan nixed the idea pretty early.
 I suppose she’s right.
 Credit cards can be dangerous in the wrong hands.

 Still, if you feel you have a responsible family, this might be a good idea.
 I wouldn’t worry too much about looking for award space since you won’t find enough for everyone anyway if you have a large guest list.
 Focus instead on fixed-value programs like Southwest Airlines, Virgin America, and Barclaycard Arrival card’s “miles” that can be used to book almost any flight.
 If you do look at something like a United or Delta card, make plans to book a standard-level award.

 Unexpected Category Bonuses